 What is cooing for a baby?

 Cooing, the precious sound babies make, is their first vocal milestone and it’s sure to bring a smile to any parent.
 Cooing is your baby’s way of finding their voice.
-Babies typically begin cooing around three months old, but this can vary with every child.
+Babies typically begin cooing around 3 months old, but this can vary with every child.
 Cooing is a combination of laughter and vowel sounds and typically lets you know your baby is happy and content.
 Coos engage different mouth muscles.

 - During this stage, the baby communicates through crying that they are hungry or uncomfortable.